One constant to rule them all: Coupling matrix

-which is consistent with what we got for the unique coupling constant appearing in the asymptotic of the partition function in \cite{BykovSysoeva}.
+which is consistent with what we found for the unique coupling constant appearing in the asymptotic behaviour of the partition function in \cite{BykovSysoeva}.
 Alternatively, we can interpret this coefficient as a background value of the dual variable $v_1^D$,

-Then by (\ref{eqn:hataud-v}),
+Then, by (\ref{eqn:hataud-v})